 With its ancient Roman ruins, a wealth of great food, fantastic weather, and a volcano on the doorstep, Pozzuoli may well be a holiday destination but it's far from touristy!

-Living in Pozzuoli isn’t really living at the dodgy end of Italy at all but as una mezza-Veneziana, I’m (almost) comedically obliged to paraphrase a quote from one of my favourite films (Love Actually)!
+Living in Pozzuoli - once the home of Sophia Loren - isn't really living at the dodgy end of Italy at all but as una mezza-Veneziana, I'm (almost) comedically obliged to paraphrase a quote from one of my favourite films (Love Actually)!

 I should point out that I don't in any way subscribe to the Lega Nord notion of the North being superior to the South but I can tell you that after living in Pozzuoli for a short while, I did notice several marked differences between Puteoli (as those lovely Romans named it) and Serenìsima Repùblica Vèneta.*

 (*Venetian does not use double consonants - la Serenissima is Italian.
 There's a difference.)